campa-consortium/generator_standard/README.md

   Any points provided to the generator via `ingest` that were not created by the current generator instance should omit the `_id` field.
 If points are given to `ingest` with an `_id` value that is not known internally, a `ValueError` error should be raised.

-  # JLN: Maybe this should be generator-specific?
-Could a model/generator be populated with previous points, basically to "restart" ?

 - `finalize()`:

   **Optional**.
 Performs any work required to close down the generator.
 Some generators may need to close down background processes, files, databases,